-Faculty promoted to Associate Professor with tenure are eligible to apply for a post-tenure sabbatical.
-The posttenure sabbatical will normally be requested in the year after tenure has been granted and taken in the following year.
+Faculty promoted from Assistant Professor at Brown to Associate Professor at Brown, with tenure, are eligible to apply for a post-tenure sabbatical.
+The post-tenure sabbatical will normally be requested in the year after tenure has been granted and taken in the following year.
 The sabbatical may be taken as a semester at full salary or a year at 75 percent of salary.
 While the post-tenure sabbatical may be delayed for up to two semesters without affecting the timing of future leaves, it may not normally be taken early.
 The clock for regular sabbaticals starts in the second year after tenure, excluding any semesters that a faculty member is on leave.